 Are you or someone you know affected by COVID-19?
 There is a lot that goes into planning your big day, no matter where the date falls on the calendar.
 Sadly today’s brides are faced with a whole new level of planning.
 COVID-19 is stretching across the entire world affecting everyone and everything in its path.
 It’s causing brides to change every detail or even postpone the day they have been planning for months and months.
 With the current CDC recommendations and the ever changing virus, there is so much uncertainty during these times.
 If your wedding is in the next 8 weeks there is so much to think about.
 Hopefully this post will help you during this stressful time.

 I have done a lot of research in writing this blog post so that hopefully it may give you some tips and things to think about if it arises that you need to adjust your plans.
 Different planners in the industry and travel experts offer their biggest piece of advice.
 Be prepaid, follow the local new outlets and most importantly maintain an open conversation with your wedding vendors and guests.
 Also if you are able to you should book a planner to help you navigate this crazy time.
-My good friend Anna with Fancy that Idaho is offering a free consultation call for all brides that are affected by this pandemic.
-She is fantastic and very good at what she does.
+Many planners are offering a free consultation call for all brides that are affected by this pandemic.
 This is a fantastic offer and she is so willing to help.
 Problems arise all the time, and some way there is always a solution.

 If the wedding is planned after mid-May go along and keep planning, but also keep open communication with your vendors and stay current on the news and CDC updates.
 You can find the CDC updates here.